-- 2.1: The course learning objectives are measurable, using action verbs that indicate what actions of students will be assessed. - 2.2: No unit-level objectives were located in the course materials.
-There are extensive topic outlines, and each assignment begins with an overview of what students will be answering, and why.
-These are more than many instructors include, but it would be beneficial to specify which course objectives are being met each day and with each assignment, as this sets up not only the day's content, but also the student activities. - 2.3: Objectives are written from student perspectives. - 2.4: It is clear that the content covered each day aligns with the course objectives, but the connection between the two could be stronger if clear alignment statements are made with each activity, with references to specific course objectives. - 2.5: Objectives are appropriate for the course level, as students will be prepared for application and a summative certification exam.
+- 2.1: The course learning objectives are measurable, using action verbs that indicate what actions of students will be assessed. - 2.2: While not explicitly identified as the unit-level objectives, each activity in the "Topics" document clearly states the task that students will complete, along with a list of measurable actions that students will take. - 2.3: Objectives are written from student perspectives. - 2.4: It is clear that the content covered in each activity aligns course objectives, but the connection between the two could be stronger if clear alignment statements are made with each activity, with references to specific course objectives. - 2.5: Objectives are appropriate for the course level, as students will work toward mastery of Illustrator as a tool for future courses.

 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
 3 3 3.2 The course grading policy is stated clearly.
 3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied to the course grading policy.
-3 0 3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work being assessed.
+3 3 3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work being assessed.
 2 2 3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 2 Total 1 0
+2 2 Total 1 2

-- 3.1: Assessments adequately measure the course objectives. - 3.2: Course grading policy is clear and succinct. - 3.3: No criteria are provided for the assignments and assessments.
-Many of the assignments could be graded on a right/wrong basis, but more complex assignments would benefit from a rubric to help students understand the points of emphasis that should be addressed in their work - 3.4: Assignments and assessments are structured to align with the course content and help develop student abilities through the course, culminating in a final project and official certification exam. - 3.5: The nature of the work provides many opportunities for students to be shown their progress and gauge whether they understand content.
+- 3.1: Assessments adequately measure the course objectives.
+Criteria are listed, which fall under the course outcomes. - 3.2: Course grading policy is clear and succinct. - 3.3: Criteria are provided to guide students in their work, and weighting of each criterion is given at the assignment level, along with the overall course grading weights. - 3.4: Assignments and assessments are structured to align with the course content and help develop student abilities through the course, with a variety of creative challenges. - 3.5: The nature of the work provides many opportunities for students to be shown their progress and gauge whether they understand content.

-D. Instructional Materials (13 points total) 2 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 3 learning objectives or competencies.
-4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 3 activities are clearly explained.
-4.3 All instructional materials used in the course are appropriately cited.
+D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit learning objectives or competencies.
+3 3 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
+3 3 4.3 All instructional materials used in the course are appropriately cited.
 2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
 1 1 Total 1 3